scottlamb/moonfire-nvr/design/api.md

      &cameraConfigs=true
 ```

-The `application/json` response will have a dict as follows:
+The `application/json` response will have a JSON object as follows:

 *   `timeZoneName`: the name of the IANA time zone the server is using
     to divide recordings into days as described further below.
 *   `cameras`: a list of cameras.
-Each is a dict as follows:
+Each is a JSON object as follows:
     *   `uuid`: in text format
     *   `id`: an integer.
 The client doesn't ever need to send the id
         back in API requests, but camera ids are helpful to know when debugging